 Customizing the sorting order of the export file

 You might have also noticed that the data in the exported file is in the same sorting order as in our Users Insights table.
-If you want the exported file to be sorted by a specific column, just make sure that your Users Insights list is sorted in the same way before you do the export.
-You can change the sorting order of the customer list by clicking on the title of the column that you would like to sort by.
+If you want the exported file sorted by a specific column, ensure your Users Insights list is sorted similarly before exporting.
+You can change the sorting order of the customer list by clicking on the column title you would like to sort by.

-How to export custom customer list from WooCommerce
+How to export a custom customer list from WooCommerce

-If you want to export only specific customers from your customer list, you can do this by combining the Users Insights smart filters with the export functionality.
+If you want to export only specific customers from your customer list, combine the Users Insights smart filters with the export functionality.
 All you need to do is apply any filter to the user table and then click on the export button while the filter is applied.
-Users Insights will export only the customers who are listed on the Users Insights table.
-Let’s say, that you want to export all the customers who haven’t been online in the last 60 days, are from the United States and have a lifetime value larger than $100.
-You can easily do this by simply combining the filter “Last seen is less than 60 days” with a second filter “County is the United States” and finally adding a “Lifetime value is bigger than” filter:
+Users Insights will export only the customers listed on the Users Insights table.
+Let’s say you want to export all the customers who haven’t been online in the last 60 days, are from the United States, and have a lifetime value larger than $100.
+You can easily do this by simply combining the filter “Last seen is less than 60 days” with a second filter, “County is the United States,” and finally adding a “Lifetime value is bigger than” filter:

-Now if we want to export our customer list in CSV file we can just press the export button and we will get a CSV export file with only these customers:
+Now, if we want to export our customer list in a CSV file, we can press the export button, and we will get a CSV export file with only these customers:

 Creating a custom export of WooCommerce customer email addresses

-Sometimes you might need to simply export the email list of your WooCommerce customers.
-This could be because you want to import WordPress users into a mailing software like MailChimp or Campaign Monitor or you may just need a list with the most basic information about your customers.
+Sometimes, you might need to export the email list of your WooCommerce customers.
+This could be because you want to import WordPress users into a mailing software like MailChimp or Campaign Monitor, or you may need a list with the most basic information about your customers.